andrepichardo/04-gif-expert-app/README.md

-# 04-gif-expert-app
+# GifExpertApp

-A simple and aesthetic GIF Search Engine.
+A simple and friendly GIF Search Engine powered by GIPHY.

+This project was made using React, TailwindCSS & Vite.

+Click the link below to see the project in action: